strontic/strontic.github.io/xcyclopedia/library/psloglist.exe-BD35132C7A1E78364F4B908EBAF8CB5D.md

    Computer: DESKTOP-11ON0OT
    Time:     9/6/2020 5:26:42 PM   ID:       1074
    User:     NT AUTHORITY\SYSTEM
-The process C:\Windows\System32\wcsetupagent.exe (WIN-1HF2HHUG83I) has initiated the shutdown of computer DESKTOP-11ON0OT on behalf of user NT AUTHORITY\SYSTEM for the following reason: Operating System: Reconfiguration (Planned)
+The process C:\Windows\System32\wcsetupagent.exe (Default-PC) has initiated the shutdown of computer DESKTOP-11ON0OT on behalf of user NT AUTHORITY\SYSTEM for the following reason: Operating System: Reconfiguration (Planned)
  Reason Code: 0x80020004
  Shutdown Type: shutdown
  Comment: ?